phpearth/docs/community/elephpant.md

 ---
-title: "What is ElePHPant and Why PHP Uses Elephants in Some Logotypes?"
-updated: "October 8, 2016"
-permalink: "/faq/community/elephpant/"
 image: "https://raw.githubusercontent.com/php-earth/assets/master/images/community/elephpantblue.png"
 ---

+# What is ElePHPant and Why PHP Uses Elephants in Some Logotypes?

 ElePHPant is that adorable PHP mascot with an elephant in its design.